Almost Isotropy-Maximal Manifolds of Non-negative Curvature

-Using this description of the quotient space the following equivariant classification theorem is obtained in \cite{Wie}.

-\begin{theorem} \cite{Wie} Let $M$ be a simply-connected, non-negatively curved torus manifold.
-Then $M$ is equivariantly diffeomorphic to a quotient of a free linear torus action of where $\mathcal{Z}_P$ is the moment angle complex corresponding to the polytope in Display (2.2). \end{theorem}

-In the proof of Theorem \ref{t:torus}, the following lemma was important.
-It will also be useful for the proof of Theorem A.

-\begin{lemma} \cite{Wie} Let $M^{2n}$ be a simply-connected torus manifold with an invariant metric of non-negative curvature.
-Then $M^{2n}$ is locally standard and $M^{2n}/T^n$ and all its faces are diffeomorphic (after smoothing the corners) to standard disks $D^k$.
-Moreover, $H^{\textrm{odd}}(M;Z) = 0$. \end{lemma}
+Further, if we assume that all four-dimensional faces of $X^{2n}/T^n$ are diffeomorphic to disks, after smoothing the corners, then $X^{2n}/T^n$ is diffeomorphic to $P^n$. \end{proposition}

+For $M^n$, a closed, simply connected, non-negatively curved $n$-manifold admitting an isometric, effective, and isotropy-maximal $T^k$-action, the following Proposition 6.1 from \cite{ES2} gives us information about the structure of the quotient space, $M^n/T^k$, as well as a complete description of the corresponding isotropy groups. \begin{proposition} \cite{ES2} Let $T^k$ act isometrically, effectively, and isotropy-maximally on $M^{n}$, a closed, simply connected, non-negatively curved Riemannian manifold.
+Then the following are true: \begin{enumerate} \item The torus action on $M$ is locally standard, in particular, $M/T$ is a nice manifold with corners, such that the isotropy groups are constant on all open faces of $M/T$; and \item $M/T$ and all closed faces of $M/T$ are diffeomorphic to standard disks, after smoothing the corners. \end{enumerate} \end{proposition}

-We will also make use of the following theorem from \cite{GGKRW}. \begin{theorem}\cite{GGKRW} Let $M$ be a closed, simply-connected, non-negatively curved Riemannian manifold admitting an effective, isometric, isotropy-maximal torus action.
+We also make use of the following theorem, which follows by combining Theorem D from \cite{GGKRW} with Corollary 2.37 from \cite{ES2}. \begin{theorem}\cite{ES2, GGKRW} Let $M$ be a closed, simply connected, non-negatively curved Riemannian manifold admitting an effective, isometric, almost isotropy-maximal torus action.
 Then $M$ is rationally elliptic. \end{theorem}